 In 2009 Penwith District Council were absorbed into the larger Cornwall Council, formerly called Cornwall County Council.
 Cornwall Council took over the running of the carpark, replacing an attendant with machines.
 Recently as public services are cut in order to provide financial assistance to wealthy companies and banks, Cornwall Council have passed public toilets over to relatively powerless and penniless Parish councils.
 This has seen the introduction of charges to use some public toilets, such as at St Buryan and Treen, but not Porthgwarra.
 The charges raise interesting questions: how much does the charging equipment cost to install and maintain, who physically collects the money and what profits do they make?
 Answers should be available by making a Freedom of Information request to Cornwall Council, which is free and open to all.

 In many cases public toilets have simply been closed, perhaps an example of what free-marketeers call "trickle down economics."
 The current alternatives here are, well, a wooded hillside, the sea itself, or local food and drink establishments who may have their own toilets for paying customers.
 In 2015 there was talk of simply closing the toilet in the Porthcurno carpark, despite the very large revenue that Cornwall Council extract from the carpark and despite the already emerging hygiene problems.
 In 2017 the toilets remained open, with the access gates typically left open providing free access, due to malfunction or vandalism by frustrated visitors who may feel they are being asked to pay twice for a necessary public service when they have already paid the council to park in a poorly maintained carpark.
-The situation in 2018 remains uncertain, with some possibility that Cornwall Council will re-assume responsibility for the public toilets at Porthcurno beach carpark from 2019.
+The situation in 2018 remained uncertain, with some possibility that Cornwall Council would re-assume responsibility for the public toilets at Porthcurno beach carpark from 2019, but even in 2020 the situation is unclear - with real hygiene consequences for the surrounding area.